 Having some video up on your website used to be a goal in and of itself.
 If you don’t start your video project by first identifying the specific business goals that your video needs to accomplish then you’re waisting your time with video.
 No amount of shooting and editing and creative is going to save a video that is not on message or delivering a specific business outcome.

 6. Personalization and mass-customization.

-We’re still a few years away from technology allowing us to easily mass-customize the delivery of video, but there is no question that personalization and the creation of focussed, targeted content is the future of video.
+We’re still a few years away from technology allowing us to easily mass-customize the delivery of video, but the personalization and the creation of focussed, targeted content will become more prevalent over the next few years.
 Broadcast viewing (programming that makes you watch stuff on some-one else’s schedule) is being replaced by personalized, mobile viewing.
 That means a video targeted to a mass audience is going to have less and less value.
 Context, where you are and what you are doing is going to require videos that are created and delivered to meet the needs of a very specific audience, wherever and whenever they are.